blazium-engine/blazium-docs/tutorials/networking/http_request_class.rst

         }

 Save the script and the scene, and run the project.
-The name of the most recent Godot release on Github should be printed to the output log.
+The name of the most recent Blazium release on Github should be printed to the output log.
 For more information on parsing JSON, see the class references for :ref:`JSON <class_JSON>`.

 Note that you may want to check whether the ``result`` equals ``RESULT_SUCCESS``